 No state requires you to carry insurance for your boat trailer — even the few states that require boat insurance.
 But, if you don't have boat and trailer insurance coverage and you're in an accident involving your boat trailer, you could be liable for the damages.

 Weighing the value of the trailer, age of the trailer, and if you have the financial means to replace the trailer, can help you decide whether to add your boat trailer to your boat insurance policy.

 A boat insurance policy can typically cover damage to your boat trailer if it's added to your policy, even if your boat isn't on the trailer at the time of the incident.
 Boat insurance won't pay for injuries or damages you cause while towing your boat trailer; that's where your car insurance policy comes into play.

 Does car insurance cover towing a boat trailer?

-While your car insurance policy won't cover the boat trailer itself, it may cover damages caused to others while towing your trailer.
-If you're involved in an auto accident while towing your boat trailer and it damages another vehicle or injures someone, your car insurance policy's liability coverage can protect you.
+While your car insurance policy won't cover damage to the boat trailer itself, it may cover damages caused to others while towing your trailer.
+If you're involved in a car accident while towing your boat trailer and it damages another vehicle or injures someone, your car insurance policy's liability coverage can protect you.